First Dynasty of Egypt

 The First Dynasty of ancient Egypt (Dynasty I) covers the first series of Egyptian kings to rule over a unified Egypt.
 It immediately follows the unification of Upper and Lower Egypt, by Menes, or Narmer, and marks the beginning of the Early Dynastic Period, when power was centered at Thinis.

 The date of this period is subject to scholarly debate about the Egyptian chronology.
 It falls within the early Bronze Age and is variously estimated to have begun anywhere between the 34th and the 30th centuries BC.
 In a 2013 study based on radiocarbon dates, the accession of Hor-Aha, the second king of the First Dynasty, was placed between 3111 and 3045 BC with 68% confidence, and between 3218 and 3035 with 95% confidence.
 The same study placed the accession of Den, the sixth king of the dynasty, between 2928 and 2911 BC with 68% confidence, although a 2023 radiocarbon analysis placed Den's accession potentially earlier, between 3011 and 2921, within a broader window of 3104 to 2913.

 The dynasty

 Information about this dynasty is derived from a few monuments and other objects bearing royal names, the most important being the Narmer Palette and Narmer Macehead, as well as Den and Qa'a king lists.
 No detailed records of the first two dynasties have survived, except for the terse lists on the Palermo Stone.
 The account in Manetho's Aegyptiaca contradicts both the archeological evidence and the other historical records: Manetho names nine rulers of the First Dynasty, only one of whose names matches the other sources, and offers information for only four of them.
-Egyptian hieroglyphs were fully developed by then, and their shapes would be used with little change for more than three thousand years.
+Egyptian hieroglyphs at this point were in their early stages, used primarily for labels and names, as seen on the Narmer Palette.